Paul Spong: OrcaLab

-In 2000 Dr. Paul Spong with Japanese colleagues set up an online portal for listening to the whales called "www.orca-live.net" which broadcast live sounds from OrcaLab's hydrophones via the Internet, making it possible for people around the world with internet access to hear the sounds of orcas.
+In 2000, Spong with Japanese colleagues set up an online portal for listening to the whales called "www.orca-live.net" which broadcast live sounds from OrcaLab's hydrophones via the Internet, making it possible for people around the world with internet access to hear the sounds of orcas.
 The project also included a link to live video cameras.
 Viewers could log in and chat to fellow orca enthusiasts.
 A sister site was set up in Japan to watch turtles under the Nature Network banner.
 The turtle aspect of the project eventually ended, but the orca webcast continues. and has expanded in partnership with explore.org.

 Logging issue

 In the 1980s, the forest of Hanson Island was threatened by clearcut logging.
-Paul with his wife Helena Symonds and many allies including the 'Namgis First Nation mounted a campaign that opposed the logging.
+Spong with his wife Helena Symonds and many allies including the 'Namgis First Nation mounted a campaign that opposed the logging.
 Hundreds of letters from people around the world, including many from Europe and Japan were written to the British Columbia government.
 The logging company ownership changed.
-At one point Paul travelled to New Zealand to appeal to the President of the new owner Fletcher Challenge.
+At one point, Spong travelled to New Zealand to appeal to the chairman of the new owner, Fletcher Challenge.
 Eventually, the forest of Hanson Island was protected under negotiations between the BC government, First Nations, environmental groups and logging companies that established the Great Bear Rainforest.
-Today it is managed by the Yukusam Heritage Society which includes representatives from 3 First Nations whose territory includes Hanson Island.
+Today it is managed by the Yukusam Heritage Society which includes representatives from three First Nations whose territory includes Hanson Island.
 OrcaLab's work continues under license from the Society.
 Yulusam is the traditional name of Hanson Island.